cpu0x00/WifiPasswordStealer/README.md

 ```
 - if you want an (.exe) file run on windows
 - if you want an (ELF) binary run on linux

+*Educational Purposes only blah blah blah, you get it*